-Current outbreak data to 31 July 2019 is included in the surveillance report below.
-For historical data, please refer to the Reports section below.
+Current outbreak data to 30 September 2019 is included in the surveillance report below.
+For historical data, please refer to the Historical Reports section below.

 The Australian Health Protection Principal Committee (AHPPC) Governance Group has developed a National strategic approach for an enhanced response to the disproportionately high rates of STI and BBV in Aboriginal and Torres Strait Islander people (Strategic Approach).